 - Outdoor acrylic paint – I used DecoArt Patio Paint

-Step One: Start painting!
-I used my favorite outdoor paint, DecoArt’s Patio Paint.
+For these garden ornaments, I used my favorite outdoor paint, DecoArt’s Patio Paint.
 I used it to paint stepping stones a couple years ago and they are still bright and colorful – even after leaving them out all winter.

 It took a few coats of paint to get solid coverage.
 My first coat was fairly transparent, but after letting it dry, I added a second coat and started to get a more opaque color.

-Step Two: Wire the plates to a stake.
+Wire the plates to a stake.
 I found some plastic garden stakes in our garage and used wire to attach the plates in two places to the stakes.

 Below you can see my little cluster of three!
 My hostas are just coming in, and since most of our garden is not in bloom quite yet, these add a lot of color among the green leaves.